-Every two years, we choose two major initiatives to focus our activities around that represent significant areas for growth in the patient safety and quality space.
-From there, we organize Action Planning Subcommittees who meet monthly to explore these topics and plan activities around them.
+Every two years, we choose major initiatives to focus our activities around that represent significant areas for growth in the patient safety and quality space.
+From there, we organize Action Planning Workgroups who meet monthly to explore these topics and plan activities around them.

 1) Improving the Diagnostic Process

 This workgroup will develop a toolkit of tools and resources around best practices.
 Promote collaborative diagnosis (including patient/family).Work to promote collaborative diagnosis and beyond that, help patients understand how best to prepare for visits and collaborate and engage with their providers.

 To build recognition of issues within the healthcare system that contribute to stigma and bias faced by certain segments of the population in Washington state.

 Partnering with our sister program, the BREE Collaborative, the Addressing Stigma and Bias (ASB) Workgroup will identify and address barriers to meaningful access to quality care, with a view to initiating a culture shift – at the system level – centered on reducing health disparities, ultimately improving patient safety as well as health outcomes.

 3. Substance Use Disorder

 1. To build recognition of the problem of stigma and bias and raise awareness of how they impact healthcare.

 2. To identify BREE Collaborative & other tools that can be implemented in health systems and facilitate sharing of these resources.